SirRigby/cpTemplates/README.md

-Contains templates for widely used algorithms
+Contains templates for widely used algorithms.
 And some obscure ones, more or less